jmvanel/semantic_forms/scala/forms_play/README.md

 - FAILED DOWNLOADS messages for the first SBT build: retry later.
 With SBT, as with all these dependency managers ( Maven, NMP), given the large amount of downloading from multiple sources, it is often the case that the first time, not everything is there.
 - in case of troubles in build, delete `target/` directory
-- create eclipse configurations with the "eclipse" command in sbt or activator, in the project directory scala/forms\_play/ :
+- create eclipse configurations with the "eclipse" command in sbt, in the project directory scala/forms\_play/ :

 ```
     eclipse with-source=true